To get my enewsletter sent directly to you every week, send me an email: email@example.com

 Bankers always include depreciation in their budget estimates, but farmers tend to disregard it because it’s not an actual cash expense each year.
 I too have always hated this line item because it doesn’t reflect anything tangible and is too easy to “fudge.”

-When a farmer tells me they can't make a profit using University breakeven levels with custom equipment rates, I'm concerned.
-Without a significant rally, this farmer will have a difficult time being profitable.
-Usually farmers in this situation are paying very high land rents and are likely not accounting for true equipment costs.
-Although I have seen situations where a small farmer might not have enough acres to warrant purchasing some, or maybe even all, of their equipment.
+When a farmer tells me they can't make a profit using University breakeven levels using custom equipment rates, I'm concerned.
+In this type of marketing environment, this farmer will have a difficult time being profitable.
+Usually farmers in this situation are paying very high land rents and/or are likely not accounting for true equipment costs.

 However, many farmers are missing out on all of the profitable benefits of storing grain at home while selling forward to take advantage of carry and basis appreciation.
 By considering on-farm grain storage as a separate cost center, analyzing the expense to build new storage becomes a practical one.
 One just needs to analyze the premiums received from carry and basis optimization against the expense of building new bins.
 Almost every time I walk a client through the numbers, having on-farm grain storage is a profitable venture.
 Actually, I find grain storage can have the best return on investment above every other investment in a farm operation.